zieren/eltern-emailer/text.md

    ```
    npm install args-and-flags content-disposition fs-extra imapflow mailparser md5 nodemailer puppeteer winston
    ```
-1. Edit the file `config.json` to specify your login credentials, SMTP/IMAP servers etc. All uppercase parts need to be replaced.
+1. Edit the file `config.json` to specify your login credentials, SMTP/IMAP servers etc. All uppercase parts in the sections you want to enable need to be replaced.
 If you don't want to store credentials in a file you can pass them via commandline flags (see [Flags](#_flags)).
 See section [Configuration](#_configuration) below for a detailed description of all options.

    **WARNING**
    Keep in mind that the emails sent may contain sensitive personal information.
 Be sure to specify the correct `emailTo` and `emailFrom` addresses in the config file.
-1. Run the application once in test mode to verify the credentials for the website and the email server, and to be sure the `emailTo` and `emailFrom` addresses are correct:
+1. Run the application once in test mode to verify the credentials for the website and the email server:
    ```
    node main.js --test --once
    ```
-   This will send two test emails, one to the regular recipient (`emailTo`) and one to the sender's return address (`emailFrom`).
-The latter is where an undeliverable email would bounce to.
-The test emails only say how many emails would have been sent in normal mode.
-They contain no personal information.
-Verify that both emails arrive at the correct addresses.
+   This will send a test email to the `adminAddress` specified under `options`.
+The message only says how many emails would have been sent in normal mode.
 <a id="_configuration"></a>

 ## Configuration